aditk3/Single-Page-Website/README.md

 12. CSS3 Animations: Use of CSS3 animations.
 13. Use of scalable vector icons through CSS.
 14. Inclusion of social media icons.

+#### Getting Started
+1. Install dependencies:
+`npm install`
+2. Start the dev server:
+`npm start`
+3. Open a browser and go to `http://localhost:8080/` to view your page.
+You should see "Hello World!
+Welcome to MP1!" at the top of the screen.
+Note that if for some reason your port 8080 is occupied, it will default to 8081.